FelixOnline/v2/content/articles/2013-5-23-chinese-university-may-open-uk-facility.md

 subtitle: >
   Zhejiang University sign agreement with Imperial
 date: "2013-05-23 22:25:37 +0100"

 # Attributes from Felix Online V1
 id: "3617"
 old_path: /news/3617/chinese-university-may-open-uk-facility
 aliases:
  - /news/3617/chinese-university-may-open-uk-facility
+imported: true
+comments:
+ - Surely providing affordable housing for first years is more important than providing facilities for students from other universitiesAre you nuts The latter will make FAR more money

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true